NON-STATE ACTORS IN EDUCATION

 Curriculum and education standards: See Multi-level regulations.

-Teaching profession: Government-aided schools must, as a requirement of the support, hire teachers who are licensed for teaching at the primary level requires a minimum of an Associate Degree in Primary Education or an Associate Degree in a non-education area with a Certificate in Primary Education.
-Teaching at the secondary level requires a minimum of a bachelor's degree in Secondary Education or a bachelor's degree in a subject area with a Diploma in Secondary Education, government-aided schools must present a justification to the Ministry before their hiring.
-Private schools must ensure its teaching staff complies with the professional qualifications according to the level of education established for public schools.
-According to art.
-70 of the Education and Training Act 2010, “All teachers must enter into a contract agreement with their respective Managing Authority.
-Detailed provisions for employment contracts based on Licence Type and employment status are give in Rule 70.”
-Moreover, according to the Education Amendment Rules 2012,Teachers of Government and Government-aided schools shall be paid in accordance with salaries for public officers on pay scales designated according to a classification scheme for teachers based on that teacher’s academic and professional qualifications” (rule 22).
-The contract for teachers that have a full license and have successfully passed the probabationary period should show “the salary scale and entry point at which the teacher is to be paid, approved by the Ministry, in accordance with Government salary scales for teachers; “ (rule 37).
+Teaching profession: Government-aided schools are required to hire teachers who are licensed in teaching at the primary level.
+Teachers at the secondary level are required, as a minimum, to have a bachelor's degree in Secondary Education or a bachelor's degree in a subject area with a Diploma in Secondary Education.
+Private schools must ensure that all their teaching staff comply with the professional qualifications established for public schools.
+According to the 2010 Education and Training Act, all teachers must enter into a contract agreement with their respective Managing Authority.
+Detailed provisions for employment contracts are provided in Rule 70 (Article 70).
+Moreover, according to the 2012 Education Amendment Rules, teachers of government and government-aided schools must be paid as public officers in accordance with their academic and professional qualifications (Rule 22).

 Equitable access